bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 3. Remove bid from the storage
 4. Transfer tokens back to the bidder
 5. Update bidder Metadata
-6. Update auction with remaining bids
-7. Emit event for placing bid
+6. Emit event for cancelling bid

 Note: Possibility to add cancel fee for the bid.